Gift Guide 2018: The Elephant in the Room

 (Sheesh, you didn’t think I was actually going to show you.
 Something has to be kept a surprise for Christmas morning.)

 Review copy by Houghton Mifflin Harcourt.
 All opinions are my own.
-Amazon.com affiliate links support my book-buying habit and contribute to my being able to share more great books with you–although I prefer that we all shop local when we can!
+Amazon.com affiliate links are above, although I prefer that we all shop local when we can!